-► Whether specific policies and procedures concerning recruitment have been established, and whether they are being properly implemented as prescribed.
+Whether the audit firm has specific policies and procedures concerning recruitment, and whether they are properly operated.

 Furthermore, auditors, as professional experts, are expected to always strive to develop their expertise and accumulate knowledge that can be obtained through practical experience, etc. The CPAAOB inspects education and training provided at each audit firm from the following perspectives: